superymk/uberxmhf/bug_036/README.md

 it.
 Another way is to try a different hardware (try VGA).

 Previous ideas
-* TODO: Is it possible that ignoring is the correct choice?
+* Is it possible that ignoring is the correct choice?
 Read BIOS' handler for this interrupt
 	* Looks like the #MC exception is for the hypervisor.
 Ignoring is helpful in confirming the (likely) root cause of Intercept 3, but cannot be an actual fix.